integration-app/mcp-server/README.md

 - Ensure your access token is valid and you're generating it according to [these instructions](https://docs.integration.app/docs/authentication#access-token)
 - Check the MCP server logs for any errors or issues during startup or connection attempts.
-- Verify that your server is running with `/` endpoint.

-## License

-This project is licensed under the terms of the ISC open source license.
-Please refer to [ISC](https://opensource.org/license/isc-license-txt) for the full terms.